open-telemetry/semantic-conventions/specification/feature-flags/feature-flags-logs.md

-# Semantic Conventions for Feature Flag Evaluations
+# Semantic Conventions for Feature Flags in Logs

 **Status**: [Experimental][DocumentStatus]